Miccighel/MichaelSoprano/docs/ROLLBACK.md

 `codex/legacy-gh-pages-2026-08-09`.
 It is an emergency reference and should not be used for normal content editing.

+The source immediately before the Hugo-only production deployment is preserved in `codex/pre-hugo-pure-deploy-2026-08-24`.
+Keep both snapshot branches together with `hugo-version` while the current implementation remains in active development.

 ## Custom domain

 The canonical source contains `site/static/CNAME`, whose content must remain